immcantation/alakazam/docs/topics/aminoAcidProperties.md

 See also
 -------------------

-See [countPatterns](countPatterns.md) for counting the occurance of specific amino acid subsequences.
+See [countPatterns](countPatterns.md) for counting the occurrence of specific amino acid subsequences.
 See [gravy](gravy.md), [bulk](bulk.md), [aliphatic](aliphatic.md), [polar](polar.md) and [charge](charge.md) for functions
 that calculate the included properties individually.